xwmx/nb/README.md

 ```

 This will also install the completion scripts on all systems and the
-recommended dependencies on Ubuntu, WSL, and Alpine Linux.
+recommended dependencies on Ubuntu and WSL.

 ##### npm